seyeonigbinde/web-Sprint-Challenge-User-Interface-and-Git/README.md

 5. Explain why git is valuable to a team of developers.

 Git is an open source distributed version control system that is used to monitor and control code change made during development across several people or team.
-It make collaboration easy for developers.
+It makes collaboration easy for developers.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.